S-4867

 Plain Language

-The Department of Labor must establish a website section listing sectors at risk for AI-driven displacement (updated quarterly), partner with unions on training programs, partner with community colleges on AI certification curricula, provide 13 additional weeks of unemployment benefits for AI-displaced workers, and develop job placement programs for those workers.
-These are governmental program mandates, not private-entity compliance obligations.
+The Department of Labor and Workforce Development must create a website section listing sectors at risk for AI-driven job displacement (updated quarterly), work with unions and community colleges to develop training and certification programs, provide 13 additional weeks of unemployment benefits for AI-displaced workers, and create AI-specific job placement programs.
+These are government-facing obligations — no private entity compliance action is required by this provision.

 Statutory Text